Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 Many of these risks, like pain and healing time, are heightened the deeper you take the piercing.
 And if you go with a gauged piercing or a half vertical piercing, this can also be a longer, more uncomfortable process.

-It’s best to talk about the pros and cons of a rhino piercing with your piercer to ensure it’s the right piercing for you.
+It’s best to talk about the pros and cons of a Rhino piercing with your piercer to ensure it’s the right piercing for you.

 Caring for a Rhino Piercing